-After pursuing the Bachelor’s degree most of the candidates go for higher studies i.e. masters’ degree.
-But it’s very confusing for a science student to know which degree he/she will go for, MS or MSc degree.
+After pursuing a bachelor’s degree, most of the candidates go for higher studies, i.e., masters’ degrees.
+But it’s very confusing for a science student to know which degree they will go for, MS or MSc degree.

 What is the difference between MS and M.Sc.
 Degree?

 What is an MS degree?
 Is it better than an MSc Degree?